 - Then we removed a couple of inches of soil to level the area out.

 - We then added landscape fabric as a weed barrier, just to the area where the pea gravel would go.
 I do not recommend adding landscape fabric to any area where you will be planting.

 - Next came a border of field stones to separate the mulched, planted area from the seating area.

-- Then we added a good layer of pea gravel and a good layer of mulch to the plant area.
+- Then we added a good layer of pea gravel to the walking path area and a good layer of mulch to the plant area.

 Drum roll… here is the finished Shade Garden Makeover.
 I really couldn’t be happier with the way it turned out.
 It’s a peaceful, serene area, where we can take a break in the shade from our garden chores.
 Plus, we’re looking forward to many bonfires with family and friends here.

 For more gardening goodness, I invite you to join us here at Gingham Gardens: